Different options to help you in your job search in Japan

 No. It’s recommended to fill out every section, even if it means explaining gaps or transitions in your career.

 Yes.
-For skilled positions, attach a Shokumu-keirekisho – a more detailed version of your career history.
+For skilled positions, attach a shokumukeirekisho – a more detailed version of your career history.

 If sending by post, use a large envelope and write 「履歴書在中」on it.
 For digital applications, use a clear PDF file.

-Yes, digital Rirekisho submissions are increasingly accepted, especially by modern companies.
+Yes, digital rirekisho submissions are increasingly accepted, especially by modern companies.
 However, handwritten versions still carry cultural value.

-A standard Rirekisho is usually one to two pages.
+A standard rirekisho is usually one to two pages.
 For technical roles, a Shokumu-keirekisho may be attached for more details.

 You can download it from this official link or ask Hello Work for paper forms.